First Steps

 Create a Custom View

-- Go to any task list (Today, Upcoming, Someday)
+- Go to any task list (Today, Upcoming)

 - Apply filters (project, area, tag, status, etc.)